MaG21/findup/README.md

 License
 -------
-This content is released under the MIT License.
+This content is released under the terms of the MIT License.
 For more information refer to file COPYRIGHT included in this distribution.